johnwu93/memory-game/README.md

 npm install
 ```

-Afterwards, you will need to install a some Ruby dependencies for this project, such as [SASS](http://sass-lang.com/)
+Afterwards, you will need to install some Ruby dependencies for this project, such as [SASS](http://sass-lang.com/)
 by using the package manager, Bundler.
 You can find more information about this manager on this link,
 [link](https://github.com/bundler/bundler).